How to disable SELinux in CentOS 7

-At first let’s to check status of SELinux.
+First, let's check the status of SELinux.
 To check current state of SELinux and the SELinux policy that is used on your system, use the sestatus command:

 sestatus